Guide to Tax Issues and Resolution Options for Georgia Taxpayers

 Generally, an individual income tax audit is not an analysis of your tax return by the GA DOR.
 Instead, the GA DOR adjusts your return internally based on information from other parties.
 Then, it sends you a notice about the changes.

 For example, say that the IRS audits your return, and that increases your income.
 Then, your taxable state income will also increase, and the GA DOR will send you a bill.
-Or, say that you report different information on your Georgia state tax return than your IRS return.
+Or, say that you report different information on your Georgia state tax return than on your IRS return.
 The computers will catch that and send you a bill.

 However, just because this isn’t the traditional process doesn’t mean you can’t appeal.
 Once you receive the notice of the proposed assessment from the GA DOR, you have 30 days to appeal.